One of London’s Most Popular and Vibrant Locations

 Claude’s Kitchen, on Parson’s Green Lane, gets frequent rave reviews from the major food critics, or for something simpler, visit The White Horse, which is located close by.
 This traditional pub has a history dating back to the 17th century and is affectionately known as the “Sloaney Pony” by locals.

-The local shopping centre is Fulham Broadway, and it has all the everyday shops you could ever need.
+The local shopping center is Fulham Broadway, and it has all the everyday shops you could ever need.
 For something a little more unusual, there is a range of fashion boutiques on Fulham Road, where you will find all the most exclusive labels.

 Fulham boasts several venues, including the Grand Hall and Fulham Palace.
 But it is the Shepherd’s Bush Empire that is the most famous.
 Take a look at their upcoming events, there is sure to be something to appeal to every taste.
 Where else could you watch Simon Amstell performing one night and Howard Jones the next?